 Mission Statement Placement:

 O/O tasks may be included in your mission statement, stated at the conclusion of the 5 W’s.
-Because they are inevitable to happen, which implies you must prepare for them to happen, we recommend including them at the end of your mission statement.
+Because they are inevitable to happen, which implies you must prepare for them to happen, we recommend including them.

 Be Prepared To (BPT) Task: